Skip to content

 Soy

-We work to ensure greater traceability in the origins declared for the soy used in animal feed, particularly in the poultry and pork categories, where most of the soy present in our supply chain is used.
+We work to ensure greater traceability in the origins declared for soy used in animal feed, particularly in the poultry and pork categories, where most of the soy present in our supply chain is used.

 Paper & Wood